ParadiseSS13/Paradise/tools/UpdatePaths/readme.md

 HOW TO USE:
-Drag one of the scripts in the “Scripts” folder onto the .bat file “Update Paths” to open it with the .bat file.
+Drag one of the scripts in the “Scripts” folder onto the .bat file “Update_Paths” to open it with the .bat file.
 Let the script run.

 Use this tool before using mapmerge or opening the map in an editor.

 IMPORTANT:
 Please tie the script you are making to the associated PR on github and put it in the scripts folder when you are done.

-For example: 67107_Turf_Updates_2
+For example: 17980_rust_converter ties into https://github.com/ParadiseSS13/Paradise/pull/17980

 HOW TO MAKE A SCRIPT:
 This tool updates paths in the game to new paths.
 For instance: